-DG Remarks: After thanking Amb Rakesh Sood for his insightful points the DG opened the floor for the Q and A session.
-He read out the question by Mane Singh Mamik who wanted to know how are Chinese SSBNs controlled, are they autonomous or is there a method to ensure strategic political control of their use, are they on constant operational patrol or they are only deployed based on nuclear readiness as the numbers are very small?
-Mixing conventional and nuclear missiles leads to strategic instability as a warning cannot decide if an incoming missile is conventional or nuclear, hence in this kind of a situation and especially given the short duration of lights that missiles invariably have the kind of deterrence that is expected to exist between potential adversaries is bound to fail.
-The DG requested that Dr Tong Zhao addressed the question
+Q&A Session: After thanking Amb Sood for his insightful points, the DG opened the floor for the Q and A session.
+He read out the question by Cmde Mani Singh Mamik, who wanted to know how Chinese SSBNs are controlled, are they autonomous or is there a method to ensure strategic political control of their use when they are deployed operationally.
+Cmde Mamik also noted that mixing conventional and nuclear missiles leads to strategic instability as it is difficult to decipher for radar systems if an incoming missile is conventional or nuclear.
+DG requested Dr Tong to address the question

-Kanika Rakha asked China to learn from the US-Soviet relationship but still chooses to emulate some aspects of US nuclear posture.
-If this is the case what is the Asian or Chinese perspective it will bring into its deterrence vis-a-vis the US.
-This question too is addressed to Dr Tong Zhao.
+Kanika Rakha asked what China can learn from the US-Soviet relationship.
+This question too was addressed to Dr Tong Zhao.